miguelbeca/MedicareCharges/README.md

 CMS provides data in two formats: as a single tab delimited file (to be imported into SAS or other statistical software packages) and as Microsoft Excel files.
 Given that I am not a SAS User (although it is in my plans to learn in the near future), I decided to utilized the Excel files in order to import them into a local Oracle database instance.

 As part of the importing process, the Excel files were first converted to the CSV format and imported into Oracle using SQL Developer's data import interface.
+From experience, SQL developer is able to process CSV files much better than Excel files, as importing large Excel files with SQL Developer is often prone to errors.

 A screenshot of the uploaded data in SQL Developer is shown below: